Rapid Spin Deceleration of Magnetized Proto-Neutron Stars via Asymmetric Neutrino Emission: Abstract

 \section{Abstract}

-We calculate the spin deceleration of proto-neutron stars by asymmetric neutrino absorption in the context of a fully relativistic mean field theory.
-We calculate for the first time the spin deceleration of neutron stars due to asymmetric neutrino absorption in a toroidal magnetic field configurations.
-We find a surprising effect that the deceleration can much larger for asymmetric neutrino absorption in a toroidal magnetic field than the usually presumed braking due to magnetic dipole radiation.
-This may explain the observation that magnetars appear to have had a more rapid deceleration in the past.
+We estimate the maximum possible contribution to the early spin deceleration of proto-neutron stars due asymmetric neutrino absorption.
+We calculate the neutrino scattering in the context of a fully relativistic mean field theory and estimate for the first time the spin deceleration of neutron stars due to asymmetric neutrino absorption in a toroidal magnetic field configuration.
+We find that the deceleration can be much larger for asymmetric neutrino absorption in a toroidal magnetic field than the braking due to magnetic dipole radiation.
+Nevertheless, the effect is estimated to be less than the angular momentum loss due to the transport of magnetically locked material in the neutrino energized wind.